himyjan/goodtube/README.md

 <br>

-## 🎉 UPDATE (13/12/2025) - GoodTube is now an official browser extension!!
+## 🎉 UPDATE (13/12/2025) - GoodTube becomes an official browser extension!!

-It's now been around one year since GoodTube was first released.
+Well - it's now been around one year since GoodTube was first released.
 What started out as a small personal project quickly gained popularity and has now grown to being used by almost 200,000 people from all over the world!

 I would like to say a huge THANK YOU to everyone who has been a part of this project so far.
 Your support really means a lot to me and I hope everyone is enjoying using GoodTube.